Brian Laban [Hopi/Tewa] :: Director of Training and Instruction

 Brian Laban’s unique background combines traditional fitness with the martial arts.
 He is a National Impact Award winner for his efforts in motivating Native American people to live active, healthy lifestyles.
 His achievements include serving as martial arts coach for the North American Indigenous Games.
 Brian received his education at Westminster College, Northern Arizona University, and Yong in University (in Korea).
 He is also certified as a personal trainer by the Cooper Institute.
 Brian enjoys working with people and says, “My first realization of the impact I was making came from an elderly woman who thanked me for giving her life back.
 After that I began to look at what I was doing from a different perspective.”

-Elfreida Barton [Navajo] :: Director of Group Fitness
+Elfreida Barton [Navajo] :: Group Fitness - Lead Instructor

 Elfreida Barton infects those who attend her trainings with her passion for health and fitness.
 A former instructor for the American Council on Exercise for the Navajo Nation, she earned a BS in Exercise Physiology and Physical Education from Arizona State University.
 In addition to building confidence in her workshop participants, Elfreida especially enjoys developing choreography for NAFC’s fitness and hip hop classes.
 In fact, she makes fitness so much fun that people forget they’re exercising!